Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 [Time-Contrastive Networks](https://arxiv.org/abs/1704.06888z) show some really strong results.
 They learn invariant embeddings by training on both first and third person video.
 They have a clever idea where they use a triplet loss, frames that happen at the same time step (i.e. water is about to exit a cup) from different angles must have the same embedding; frames from different time steps but the same angle must have different embeddings.
 Then have the robot use the learned embedding and reinforcement learning to try to match the demonstration.

+## Inverse Reinforcement Learning

+Alternative to Imitation Learning, where instead we try to learn the reward function from expert demonstrations.
+Once we have the reward function, we can then use more general Reinforcement Learning techniques to solve the problem.

 ## Multi-Agent Domains

 # Self Play